 9. Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist

 Doughnut Economics by points out seven key ways to fundamentally reframe our understanding of what economics is and does.
 The author along with the seven key ways marks up how we can break our addiction to growth, redesign money, finance, and business to be in service to people.
 Also, she shows how we create economies that are regenerative and distributive by design.

-Doughnut Economics provides game-changing analysis and inspiration for a new generation of economic thinkers with a simple, playful and eloquent voice that has made it as one of the best economics books for beginners.
+Doughnut Economics provides game-changing analysis and inspiration for a new generation of economic thinkers with a simple, playful, and eloquent voice that has made it one of the best economics books for beginners.

 Common Sense Economics is concise, thoughtfully organized, and reader-friendly.
 There are some basic economic principles that are always operating.
 Whether the economy is growing, stagnating, or declining.
 For example-gains from trade, opportunity cost, the ability of prices to communicate information, the importance of diversification, the power of incentives.